Web Agents Should Use Typed Actions Instead of Click-Based Browsing: Verb Abstraction for the Agentic Web

 \subsection{Web Verbs}

-As introduced in \S\ref{sec:introduction}, a \emph{verb} is a high-level, typed, function-like abstraction of an operation that a website can perform.
-Unlike primitive actions such as text entry or mouse clicks, or raw HTTP/API calls, a verb directly names the intended operation and specifies its inputs, outputs, and effects.
-For agents, verbs act as stable units for planning and execution: they can be invoked programmatically and composed into workflows, avoiding the fragility and length of low-level action traces.
+As introduced in \S\ref{sec:introduction}, \emph{web verbs} are a concrete form of typed actions for the Web.
+A web verb is a high-level, typed, function-like interface for a web operation.
+Unlike low-level interaction primitives such as text entry and mouse clicks, a web verb specifies its inputs, outputs, and expected behavior.
+The goal is to make web operations stable units for planning and execution, rather than brittle traces over UI details.\looseness=-1

-The verb layer \emph{unifies} browser-side interactions and server-side APIs.
-Implementation details are hidden behind a common typed interface.
-When a site provides a suitable API, developers wrap the endpoint as a verb (for example, Spotify’s search endpoint with parameters for query, item type, and market).
-When functionality resides in client flows, such as adding an item to a shopping cart on Amazon, developers implement the verb by programmatically driving the browser.
-In both cases, agents interact only with verbs, making the distinction between API and GUI orthogonal at the call boundary.
+Web verbs should satisfy several interface-level requirements. \begin{itemize}[topsep=0pt, parsep=0pt, leftmargin=*] \item \textbf{Semantic clarity.} Each verb should state its intended operation explicitly in natural language so that its role is transparent to both agents and developers. \item \textbf{Typed parameters.} Inputs should have names and types, making it clear which arguments the agent must provide and how the verb can be used in workflows. \item \textbf{Structured results.} Outputs should be returned as structured objects or records so that subsequent steps can consume them directly without ad hoc parsing. \item \textbf{Composability.} Verbs should be easy to combine through data flow and control flow, allowing tasks to be represented as concise programs over meaningful operations rather than long traces of low-level interaction primitives. \item \textbf{Auditability.} Each invocation should expose inputs and outputs suitable for logging and checking, providing a basis for validation, debugging, and governance. \end{itemize}

-To fulfill their purpose effectively, verbs should satisfy the following essential properties: \begin{itemize}[leftmargin=*] \item \textbf{Semantic clarity.} Each verb should state its intended operation explicitly in natural language so that its role is transparent to both agents and developers. \item \textbf{Typed parameters.} Inputs should have proper names and types, ensuring unambiguous invocation and consistent integration into workflows. \item \textbf{Structured results.} Outputs should be returned as standardized objects or records so that subsequent steps can consume them directly without additional parsing. \item \textbf{Composability.} Verbs should be callable in sequence, allowing tasks to be represented as concise programs over meaningful operations rather than long traces of primitive actions. \item \textbf{Auditability.} Each invocation should produce explicit inputs and outputs that can be logged, validated, and checked, providing a basis for verification and debugging. \end{itemize}
+These requirements describe the minimal contract that makes a web verb easy to use, compose, and check.